You need to confirm you are over the age of 25 and living in Scotland

 If you remain dissatisfied with our response following any review related to a request you have made regarding your personal data, you are entitled to appeal to the Information Commissioner.
 Such an application should be sent to the following address:

 Phone: 01625 545745

 Alternatively, you can get in touch with our Data Protection Officer at firstname.lastname@example.org, or alternatively our GDPR team at email@example.com

 Closing your account

-If you choose to close your My World of Work Beta account, you will no longer be able to access:
+Please be aware that if you choose to close your My World of Work account, you will no longer be able to access:

-Any other functionality or stored personalised content relating to you that may have been added or posted to the Site, from time to time
+- any other functionality or stored personalised content relating to you that may have been added or posted to the site

 If you have used other SDS services in the past, such as speaking to an SDS Careers Adviser, a member of the SDS PACE Team or have engaged in one of SDS’ programmes (e.g. Modern, Foundation or Graduate Apprenticeships), SDS may still hold personal information relating to you on our systems in relation to those services, and deleting your My World of Work account will not delete this other information.
 You can contact the SDS Data Protection Team at DPO@sds.co.uk if you have a request in relation to any other personal information we may hold on you.